 On July 24, 2023, we received the Hearing Decision from the Staff notifying us of its decision to grant our request to continue our listing on Nasdaq on a conditional basis, subject to, among other things, our ability to demonstrate compliance with the Nasdaq initial listing requirements by or before November 13, 2023.
 There can be no assurance that we will meet the conditions set forth by the Staff in the Hearing Decision or be able to comply with the Nasdaq initial listing requirements by November 13, 2023, or maintain compliance with other Nasdaq listing requirements, even if the Reverse Stock Split Proposal is approved by our shareholders.
-Further, even if the Reverse Stock Split Proposal is approved by our shareholders, there is uncertainty as to whether Pennsylvania courts would find the use of our Series C Preferred Stock to approve the Reverse Stock Split Proposal to be sufficient under Pennsylvania Law.
+Further, even if the Reverse Stock Split Proposal is approved by our shareholders.
+Further, even if the Reverse Stock to approve the Reverse Stock Split Proposal to be sufficient under Pennsylvania courts would find the use of our Series C Preferred Stock to approve the Reverse Stock Split Proposal to be sufficient under Pennsylvania Law.
 The use of super-voting preferred stock, such as the Series C Preferred Stock, to approve an amendment to a company's articles of incorporation has not been validated by a Pennsylvania court to date and has been neither specifically prohibited by, nor provided for, in applicable statutes.
 If we are required to appeal any notification of delisting in the future, and such appeal is denied or if we fail to regain compliance with Nasdaq's continued listing standards during any future period granted by Nasdaq, our common stock will become subject to delisting from Nasdaq.